adamcovamichaela/english-for-designers/02-intentional-aboutness/about.md

 ~

-I feel much closeness to nature, love spending some quality time getting to know some lovely places.
-I love to be creative and love having the opportunity to fully manage my own workdays.
-I love the most to grab the beautiful neverendless opportunities which this world comes with.
-I would love to do and learn many things, but I am trying my best doing as much as I possibly can for now.
+i feel much closeness to nature, love spending some quality time getting to know some lovely places. i love to be creative and love having the opportunity to fully manage my own workdays. i love the most to grab the beautiful neverendless opportunities which this world comes with. i would love to do and learn many things, but I am trying my best doing as much as I possibly can for now.